vijayrajpanchall/matic-docs/docs/supernets/operate/quick-start.md

   go build -o polygon-edge .
   ```

-## 2. Use the cluster script to start a local network
+## 2. Use the deployment script to start a local network

 The script is available under the "scripts" directory of the client.
 These are the optional configuration parameters you can pass to the script: